Aboudoc/Uniswap-v3/README.md

 ### Function flash

-1. Prepare data of bytes to send.
-This can be any data, as long as it is not empty Uniswap will trigger a flash swap.
-For this example, we encode WETH and msg.sender.
+This function will initialize the flash loan on Uniswap V3 pool by calling `pool.flash`

+Below is an overview of what will happen after pool.flash is called.

+- The pool sends tokens to the borrower.
+- The pool calls uniswapV3FlashCallback on the borrower.
+- Inside the uniswapV3FlashCallback our customm code is executed.
+At the end of the code, we must pay back the borrowed amount plus fees.

+1. Prepare data to be passed to `pool.flash`.
+Any bytes can be passed, but we will encode our custom struct `FlashData`.
-2. Call `swap()`on pair.
-Find below `swap()` from `IUniswapV2Pair`
+2. Call `pool.flash`

 ```js
 interface IUniswapV3Pool {